marcos-venicius/command-shrink/README.md

 when you execute `all` in your terminal, the command `ls -la` will be executed.

+## What is the benefits?

+All right. you could be thinking: "Just use the bash alias".

+But, is not too simple.

+if you are working on a project and needs to execute a large command to up a docker container for example.

+how anoying is to open the bash, create an alias manually, go back to the terminal, source the current session. if the command is wrong? do it again! want to remove? do it again! want to update? do it again!

+with the cli you will be able to do this operations by a single command.

+**But, I want to save my aliases.**

+Ok, you **can**!

+just save the file `~/.shrink/settings.shrink`.

+if you access another computer, just paste the content of this file on your machine and execute `shrink -sync`.

+and, that is it! all done!

+**The `-sync` option is not ready yet**

 ## Installing

 execute the command bellow to install the cli